Biomarker-Development-at-INM7/JTrack-Documents/docs/source/JTrack_Dashboard.rst

 Instead of creating a survey manually through the dialog, you can create a new survey by **uploading a JSON definition file**.
-The JSON file must follow the JDash/JTrack EMA survey schema.
+The JSON file must follow the JDash/JTrack EMA+ survey schema.

 The JSON must: